 96

-Set in the quirky Clock Hill neighborhood, the series follows Yuusaku Godai, a young man enduring the antics of his eccentric roommates at the Maison Ikkoku boarding house.
-Eager to escape his chaotic life, Godai’s plans change dramatically with the arrival of a new manager.
+The story is set in the whimsical Clock Hill neighborhood and centers on Yuusaku Godai, a young man struggling to cope with his quirky, unpredictable housemates at the Maison Ikkoku boarding house.
+Godai dreams of a quieter life, but everything changes with the arrival of a new manager.

 ActionAdventureComedy